urrahaha/stable-diffusion-webui-reForge/README.md

 git checkout dev_upstream_a1111
 ```
 Then run webui-user.bat or webui-user.sh.

-When you want to update
+When you want to update:
 ```bash
 cd stable-diffusion-webui-forge
 git pull